- Archives Home →

 July 19, 2008

-Methodists Endorse Bush Library at Southern Methodist UniversityWhile the library and public policy institute's eventual at SMU was a foregone conclusion, the result of this vote is a satisfying victory not only for academic inquiry in general and Southern Methodist's resources in general, it is a further re...
+Methodists Endorse Bush Library at Southern Methodist UniversityWhile the library and public policy institute's eventual at SMU was a foregone conclusion, this vote is a further repudiation of the bankrupt arguments that have been trotted out by opponents of the library.

 -